souro1212/safe-settings/README.md

 `Safe-settings`– an app to manage policy-as-code and apply repository settings to repositories across an organization.

 1. In `safe-settings` all the settings are stored centrally in an `admin` repo within the organization.
 This is important.
 Unlike [Settings Probot](https://github.com/probot/settings), the settings files cannot be in individual repositories.
-<br> `NOTE:` It is possible to overrride this behavior and specify a custom repo instead of the `admin` repo.
+<br> :wave:`NOTE:` It is possible to overrride this behavior and specify a custom repo instead of the `admin` repo.
 This could be done by setting an `env` variable called `SAFE_SETTINGS_ADMIN_REPO`.

 3. There are 3 levels at which the settings could be managed:
    1. Org-level settings are defined in `.github/settings.yml`
-   <br> `NOTE:` It is possible to overrride this behavior and specify a different filename for the `settings` yml repo.
+   <br> :wave:`NOTE:` It is possible to overrride this behavior and specify a different filename for the `settings` yml repo.
 This could be done by setting an `env` variable called `SAFE_SETTINGS_SETTINGS_FILE_PATH`.

    3. `Suborg` level settings.
 A `suborg` is an arbitrary collection of repos belonging to projects, business units, or teams.
 The `suborg` settings reside in a yaml file for each `suborg` in the `.github/suborgs` folder.
    4. `Repo` level settings.
 They reside in a repo specific yaml in `.github/repos` folder
 4. It is recommended to break the settings into org-level, suborg-level, and repo-level units.
 This will allow different teams to be define and manage policies for their specific projects or business units.With `CODEOWNERS`, this will allow different people to be responsible for approving changes in different projects.

-`NOTE:` `Suborg` and `Repo` level settings directory structure cannot be customized.
+:wave:`NOTE:` `Suborg` and `Repo` level settings directory structure cannot be customized.

-`NOTE:` The settings file must have a `.yml`extension only. `.yaml` extension is ignored, for now.
+:wave:`NOTE:` The settings file must have a `.yml`extension only. `.yaml` extension is ignored, for now.

 ## How it works